-- 3.6 The Social Partners support the concept of regional integration as given expression in the original Treaty of Chaguaramas and its subsequent amendments which provide the formal legal framework for the Caricom Single Market and Economy. - 3.7 The Social Partners recognise the benefits inherent in the creation of a single market and economy with its opportunities for increased investment, production, trade and employment.
-The Social Partners also recognise the challenges that will have to be faced by all sectors to accommodate the realities of the developments in the regional integration process. - 3.8 The Social Partners agree to undertake programmes to educate and inform Barbadians on the importance of the Caricom Single Market and Economy.
-The Social Partners also agree to such institutional strengthening and human resource capacity building as are required for full participation in the CSME initiative. - 3.9 The Social Partners further agree to implement those policies and practices which will allow Barbadians to derive the greatest possible advantages from the existence of the Caricom Single Market and Economy and which minimise any potential adverse social and economic effects. - 3.10 The Social Partners acknowledge that implicit in the advent of the Caricom Single Market and Economy must be the establishing of a regional court to provide the original legal authority and appellate jurisdiction so necessary for the maintainance of an environment of social and economic stability. - 3.11 The Social Partners therefore support the creation of the Caribbean Court of Justice and regard it as a further example of regional confidence and maturity, and as the logical corollary to the changing relationships of nation states.
+- 3.8 The Social Partners support the concept of regional integration as given expression in the original Treaty of Chaguaramas and its subsequent amendments which provide the formal legal framework for the Caricom Single Market and Economy. - 3.9 The Social Partners recognise the benefits inherent in the creation of a single market and economy with its opportunities for increased investment, production, trade and employment.
+The Social Partners also recognise the challenges that will have to be faced by all sectors to accommodate the realities of the developments in the regional integration process. - 3.10 The Social Partners agree to undertake programmes to educate and inform Barbadians on the importance of the Caricom Single Market and Economy.
+The Social Partners also agree to such institutional strengthening and human resource capacity building as are required for full participation in the CSME initiative. - 3.11 The Social Partners further agree to implement those policies and practices which will allow Barbadians to derive the greatest possible advantages from the existence of the Caricom Single Market and Economy and which minimise any potential adverse social and economic effects. - 3.12 The Social Partners acknowledge that implicit in the advent of the Caricom Single Market and Economy must be the establishing of a regional court to provide the original legal authority and appellate jurisdiction so necessary for the maintainance of an environment of social and ecnomic stability. - 3.13 The Social Partners therefore support the Caribbean Court of Justice and shall work towards persuading all CARICOM member States to adopt the Caribbean Court of Justice as the final appellate Court.